Petersburg Fuel Company: History

 Petersburg Fuel Company (PTK) was founded in September 1994 as a closed joint stock company by the City Property Management Committee of Saint Petersburg City Administration, Property Management Committee of Leningrad Oblast Administration, Baltic Sea Steamship Company, Northwestern Steamship Company, Oktyabrskaya Railway Directorate, Saint Petersburg Seaport.
 In 1994, as deputy mayor of Saint Petersburg, Vladimir Putin awarded PTK the right to be the sole supplier of gasoline to the city, including supply to the huge fleet of city ambulances, police cars, buses and taxis.

 The deal allegedly triggered a violent gang war during which, on 1 June 1994, an attempt was made on the life of Vladimir Kumarin, the vice-president of PTK and alleged leader of Tambovskaya Bratva.

 The first board of directors and managing committee of the company were elected on 13 September 1994.
 PTK began to develop its filling stations network.

 On 22 March 1996, Ziya Bazhayev became Vice-President of the company.
 On 4 June 1996 the company agreed to cooperate with Yukos until 2000.
 In September 1996 the company, for the first time, bought 20 thousand tons of crude oil to process in the Kirishinefteorgsintez refinery.

 On 13 October 1998, company president Dmitry Filippov died from wounds three days after the explosion of a radio-controlled mine.
 In 1996 he took part in the elections for the position of St. Petersburg governor, and as of 1998 was an authorized delegate of Gennady Seleznyov, Speaker of the State Duma.
 On February 16, 1999 Yury Shutov, a deputy in St. Petersburg Legislative Assembly and a prominent businessman, was arrested on charges of having organized this and other contract murders.

 Andrei Stepanov, in turn, unsuccessfully took part as a contender in the 1999 St. Petersburg Legislative Assembly election.
 The company's president Yuri Antonov served as vice-governor of Saint Petersburg from 1997 till 2002.

 In 2001, the company was restructured as an open joint-stock company, and became a subsidiary of St. Petersburg City Bank.
-The shareholding of the City Property Committee of the Saint Petersburg City Administration, under Valery Nazarov, reduced from 14.5% shareholding to 1.3%.
+The shareholding of the City Property Committee of the Saint Petersburg City Administration, under Valery Nazarov, reduced from 14.5% to 1.3%.